-Monetary policy responses to asset price bubbles broadened price index or otherwise is, however, not a reasonable approach.
+The literature has discussed several approaches by which a central bank could respond to asset price bubbles.
+The most radical approach is to include asset prices directly in the price index defining price stability.
+Targeting asset prices in a similar way to consumer prices - whether by inclusion in a broadened price index or otherwise is, however, not a reasonable approach.
 It would most likely lead to a policy whereby the bubble is pricked by monetary policy, which would inject unnecessary instability into the economy.
 A further option, which was supported by many central bankers prior to the global financial crisis, is to refrain from using monetary policy to address an asset price bubble but instead "clean up" its effects after it has burst.